tersesystems/echopraxia-plusscala/README.md

 # Scala API for Echopraxia

+Echopraxia is a structured logging framework with plugins for Logback and Log4J, oriented for "printf debugging" so you can dump your internal state and [dynamic debug logging](https://github.com/tersesystems/dynamic-debug-logging) for debugging running applications.

-The Scala API for [Echopraxia](https://github.com/tersesystems/echopraxia) is a layer over the Java API that works smoothly with Scala types.
-It is compiled for Scala 2.12 and Scala 2.13.
+The Scala API for [Echopraxia](https://github.com/tersesystems/echopraxia) is a layer over the Java API that works smoothly with Scala types and has a number of features to make debugging even smoother, including a "trace" logger and automatic type class derivation.

+Echopraxia is compiled for Scala 2.12 and Scala 2.13.

 ## Logger